Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 ### 82. 01 Matrix

 - Same pattern as rotten oranges. we need to find the minimum distance from all 1 nodes to it's nearest 0
+- Instead of starting with the 1s,` we will start with 0s and see distance to 1`
 - As we were putting all rotten oranges in queue, we will put all 0s to the queue
 - Now we will run till queue is not empty
 - Pop and move in all the directions where it's not visited with a incremented dist